-The lack of political commitment, not of financial resources, is often the real cause of human neglect.
-This is the main conclusion of Human Development Report 1991.
+The lack of political commitment not of financial resources, i often the real cause of human neglect.
+That is the main conclusion of Human Development Report 1991.